CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Configure-Integrations/Integrate-with-Grafana.md

 {{%notice info%}}

 The Grafana plugin is unsigned.
-In order to install it, you need to update the `grafana.ini` file then restart the Grafana service:
+Before you can install it, you need to update the `grafana.ini` file then restart the Grafana service:

 1. Edit `/etc/grafana/grafana.ini` and add `allow_loading_unsigned_plugins = netq-dashboard` to the file.